-SB 1580 - Autonomous Vehicles by Sen. Torres failed this session.
-The bill was not heard in any of its committee references.
+SB 1580 - Autonomous Vehicles by Sen. Torres Jr failed this session and died in its first committee stop.

-This bill modifies regulations for autonomous vehicles, focusing on operator presence and reporting requirements.
-The bill also contains the following provisions:
+This law modifies regulations for autonomous vehicles, focusing on operator presence and reporting requirements.

 - Exempts vehicles under 10,001 pounds from needing a licensed operator present. - Requires a licensed human operator in autonomous vehicles over 10,001 pounds for public road operation. - Mandates annual reporting by manufacturers on disengagements of the automated driving system for vehicles over 10,001 pounds. - Obliges manufacturers to report any collisions involving their autonomous vehicles within 10 days. - Directs the Department of Highway Safety and Motor Vehicles to evaluate the performance of autonomous vehicle technology, considering public safety and employment impacts, with a report due by January 1, 2030, or 5 years after the commencement of the evaluation.